 Another study from 2014 looked at the effect of vaporized cannabis on creative thinking in 54 Dutch men and women who regularly used cannabis.
 The study tested convergent and divergent thinking in three groups: no THC, low THC and high THC.

-This detail is worth noting: too much THC may negatively impact focus or create, because you will have to use your cognitive resources battling the high rather than focusing or creating.
+This detail is worth singling out: too much THC may negatively impact Focus & Create, because you will have to use your cognitive resources battling the high rather than focusing or creating.

 So there is some evidence that low doses of cannabis might stimulate creative thinking, but higher doses seem to have a negative impact on creativity or focus.
 Despite these findings, many people find that controlled doses of cannabis or CBD boost their creativity and enhance their focus.
 Why might that be?

 One of the reasons cannabis might enhance creativity is simply because it is psychoactive.
 As Robert Weiner wrote in his tome Creativity & Beyond: Cultures, Values and Change, many people “have found that the exaggerated emotions and altered perspectives they’ve gained from drugs stimulate their creativity.”
 Schafer et al. suggested, “Cannabis produces psychotomimetic symptoms, which in turn might lead to connecting seemingly unrelated concepts.”
 Of course, while this state may be beneficial for generating new ideas and connections, these ideas should be reviewed and edited the next day.
 As Gina Beavers, a painter who makes surreal, abstract pieces emphasizes, “A few times, I’ve been mulling over how to solve some issue and weed will give me ideas, but not always the ones I go with.
 I have to wait and look at the solutions in the light of day.”